-The article describes the approach chosen for the development of indicators for an ICZM in the Oder estuary region (Germany, south-western Baltic Sea).
+The article describes the approach chosen for the development of indicators for an ICZM in the Oder estuary region.
 The development of indicators focuses on regional problems.
-A bottom-up-approach based on the inductive description and assessment of problems is combined with a top-down-approach including the deductive differentiation of an integrative sustainable development model.
-At the interface of the problem-orientated bottom-up-approach and the norm-orientated top-down-approach, indicators specify the issues discussed.
+A bottom-upapproach based on the inductive description and assessment of problems is combined with a topdown-approach including the deductive differentiation of an integrative sustainable development model.
+The basis was provided by the analysis and compilation of problems relevant to coastal zones discussed at the national, international, and European levels.
+The resulting problem portfolio describes core issues characterising the current discourse on coastal zones and their management.
+The problems were assessed by regional stakeholders and served as an accepted framework for the regional approach.
+This bottom-up-approach was supported by a top-down-perspective modelled on the principle of sustainable development.
+At the interface of the norm-orientated top-downapproach and the problem-orientated bottom-up-approach, indicators specify the issues discussed.
 This means linking the minimum demands made by sustainable development to the specific regional problems.
+Indicators were selected on the basis of certain criteria from a pool of indicators.
 The regional approach provides the following results: a high degree of orientation towards existing problems and user needs, the vertical integration of the issues discussed at the international and European level, and links to the concept of sustainability.